mplough/borescope_stream/README.md

 This tool rewrites the video stream from a wi-fi borescope camera as described in my blog post [Rewriting the video stream from a wi-fi borescope camera](https://mplough.github.io/2019/12/14/borescope.html).

+It fixes the borescope's intentional stream corruption and produces output suitable for use in standard video tools such as `ffmpeg` that read MJPEG streams.
+Credit for [identifying the method of intentional corruption](https://mkarr.github.io/20200616_boroscope) goes to Michael Karr et al.

 # Dependencies
 ## Run
 This tool runs on POSIX systems.
 So far, macOS is tested.